jpmckinney/pupa-ruby/README.md

 * write a simple Cat class that is compatible with Pupa.rb
 * use mixins to add Popolo properties to your class
-* write a processor to extract Cat objects from the Internet
+* write a processor to scrape Cat objects from the Internet
-* register an extraction task with Pupa.rb
+* register a scraping task with Pupa.rb
 * run the processor to save the Cat objects to MongoDB

 The [bill.rb](http://opennorth.github.io/pupa-ruby/docs/bill.html) example shows you how to:

 * create relations between objects
 * relate two objects, even if you do not know the ID of one object
-* write separate extraction tasks for different types of data
+* write separate scraping tasks for different types of data
-* run each extraction task separately
+* run each scraping task separately

 The [legislator.rb](http://opennorth.github.io/pupa-ruby/docs/legislator.html) example shows you how to:

 * use a different HTTP client than the default [Faraday](https://github.com/lostisland/faraday)
-* select an extraction method according to criteria like the legislative term
+* select a scraping method according to criteria like the legislative term
-* pass selection criteria to the processor before running extraction tasks
+* pass selection criteria to the processor before running scraping tasks

 * [TODO] register a transformation task with Pupa.rb
 * [TODO] run the processor's transformation task

-### Extraction method selection
+### Scraping method selection

-1. For simple processing, your processor class need only define a single `extract_objects` method, which will perform all extraction (scraping).
+1. For simple processing, your processor class need only define a single `scrape_objects` method, which will perform all scraping.
 See [cat.rb](http://opennorth.github.io/pupa-ruby/docs/cat.html) for an example.

-1. If you extract many types of data from the same source, you may want to split the extraction into separate tasks according to the type of data being extracted.
+1. If you scrape many types of data from the same source, you may want to split the scraping into separate tasks according to the type of data being scraped.
 See [bill.rb](http://opennorth.github.io/pupa-ruby/docs/bill.html) for an example.

-1. You may want more control over the method used to perform an extraction task.
+1. You may want more control over the method used to perform a scraping task.
 For example, a legislature may publish legislators before 1997 in one format and legislators after 1997 in another format.
-In this case, you may want to select the method used to extract legislators according to the year.
+In this case, you may want to select the method used to scrape legislators according to the year.
 See [legislator.rb](http://opennorth.github.io/pupa-ruby/docs/legislator.html).

 ## Bugs?
 Questions?